ckuo7/census_income_prediction/README.md

 # Loading the Data

-After unpacking the tar file, you should see three distinct files:
+After unpacking the **data.tar.gz** file, you should see three distinct files:

  1. census-income.data - this file contains the training data.